30 Dec 2024

 generator console output

-Once the generator has run successfully, we will see the 2 routers, 2 firewalls, and switch have been generated for the Chicago site.
+Once the Generator has run successfully, we'll see the 2 routers, 2 firewalls, and switch have been generated for the Chicago site.

 successful generator run